Squidskull-2/4-22-25-Game-Jam/README.md

 ## Implementation
 Features:
 - 3 different enemy types with various behaviors.
 A normal enemy that moves away when the player approaches, a charging enemy that runs toward the player when close, and a projectile enemy that shoots bullets at the player.
+(Matthew)
 - Enemies produce musical sounds when killed.
+(Matthew)
 - Dangerous obstacles such as spikes and spiked cubes, that kill the player when touched.
-- Player character drawn and animated with an idle, walk, and jump animation.
+- Player character and enemies drawn.
+Player animated with an idle, walk, and jump animation.
+(Blayne)
 - Main and end menu designed with shader graphs, TextMeshPro, and particle systems.
+(Angela)
 - Large and elaborate gameplay level.
+(Angela)
+- Composed background music, enemy death sound effects, and game over sound effects.
+(Violet)

 ## References
 - Buttons: https://kenney.nl/assets/fantasy-ui-borders by Kenney